heilaaks/snippy/docs/dev/SCRIBBLING.md

     10. Parallel execution does not work.

-    11. import all results python runner search --all --sall . --> 37.
+    11. import all results python runner search --scat all --sall . --> 37.
 Was this correct?

    # Embedded postgres function that was not used after all because the Python support is not in by default.
    create language plpythonu;